jpasqua/MultiMon/doc/PluginGuide.md

 | `$P.N.pct`  | INT | If the printer is active and printer, the returned INT will be the percentage complete (0-100).
 If the printer is either no active or not printing, an empty string will be returned. |
 | `$P.N.status`  | STATUS | The status of the printer and percent complete (0-100).
 If there is a print in progress, only the status part of the result will be empty and the percentage will reflect the percent complete.
 Otherwise the percentage will be 100 and the status will be either "Offline", "Online", or "Complete". |

+Any plugin that publishes data should provide a similar list of available data.
+See the [Blynk Weather Plugin](#bwp) for an example.

 ## Plugin Examples

 MultiMon has two example plugins: one custom and one generic.
 All of the JSON descriptor files for these plugins are in the `data/plugins/` directory, but the settings files are named `sample.json` rather than `settings.json`.
 Without a valid settings file, neither will load.
 If you'd like to experiment with plugins, simply rename the `sample.json` to `settings.json`.

+<a name="bwp"></a>
 ### The Blynk Weather Plugin Example

 The Blynk Weather Plugin is an example of a custom plugin that provides a new data source and custom plugin code.
 The new data source is for the [Blynk](https://blynk.io) service.
 In this example a weather station such as [JAWS](https://github.com/jpasqua/JAWS) writes readings like temperature and humidity to the Blynk service.
 The Blynk Weather plugin collects data from up to two weather stations and displays the information in a new screen:

 ![](images/ss/BlynkScreen.png)

-This plugin consists of a number of files:
+This plugin consists of the following files:

 * `src/clients/BlynkClient.[cpp,h]`: The client code that reads data from the Blynk service that was written there by a weather station.
 Though BlynkClient is used by the BlynkWeather plugin, it can also be used by any plugin that wants to read arbitrary information from Blynk.
 * `src/plugins/BlynkPlugin.[cpp,h]`: The custom plugin code that manages settings and maps names to values.